kgosse412/8_week_sql_challenge/Case Study #2 - Pizza Runner/C_IngredientOptimization.md

   FROM customer_orders_clean AS co
 ) AS uco
-JOIN pizza_toppings AS prn ON uco.exclusions = prn.topping_id
+JOIN pizza_toppings AS pt ON uco.exclusions = pt.topping_id

 GROUP BY "Topping Name"